Unhumans: Contents

 Leninists, then more recently, Cultural Marxists.
-Even as, without irony and not as a joke, “progressives.”
+Even as, without irony and not as a joke, "progressives".
 For the purposes of this book, we will call them the unhumans.

-It has a foreword written by Steve Bannon.

 In it the authors laud the contributions of Francisco Franco, Chiang Kai-shek, Augusto Pinochet, Joseph McCarthy, Julius Caesar, and Elon Musk to what they frame as an existential struggle against the dark forces of communism.